faultyserver/stream-embed/README.md

 https://faultyserver.github.io/stream-embed/#amfaulty
 ```

 Currently, the embed is configured to load the stream at 854x480 (480p equivalent) and a volume of 90%.

-In the future, I'd like to expose these as URL parameters for easier customization.
+Below the embed are controls for passively interacting with the embed.
+Currently, only Volume is available as a control.
+This is a quick workaround for not being able to control the volume or routing of Browser Sources withing OBS.

 # Rationale